 10.9 Upon rectification of such non-payment, you agree to pay for the services from the time that non-payment occurred regardless of the time that has passed between the time of non-payment and the rectification of non-payment

-Changing your Plan
+Changing your Workflow Plan or Connected Client Plan

 10.17 XBert may deploy additional add-on features or services at any time requiring additional fees and charges.
 Pricing will be made available in-app or on our site.
+If you do not agree to the additional fees, you may terminate these Terms in accordance with clause 19.2.

 11.1 You agree that we may contact you via the platform for the Services, using in-account notifications or via-off platform communication channels, such as text messages or email with functional notifications.